Ficus carica 'Kadota'

-Kadota Fig has attractive dark green foliage with chartreuse veins throughout the season.
+Kadota Fig has attractive dark green foliage with chartreuse veins on a tree with a round habit of growth.
 The lobed leaves are highly ornamental but do not develop any appreciable fall colour.
-The flowers are not ornamentally significant.
 The fruits are showy chartreuse pomes carried in abundance in mid fall.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

 This is a multi-stemmed deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Aside from its primary use as an edible, Kadota Fig is sutiable for the following landscape applications;

 - General Garden Use

 - Container Planting

 Kadota Fig will grow to be about 25 feet tall at maturity, with a spread of 25 feet.
 It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 50 years or more.